When Do Babies Get Easier? (The Honest Truth From a Mum Who’s Been There)

 Personally, speaking up saved me.
 And my only regret is that I didn’t do it sooner.

-If you choose speak to your GP or a psychologist, go for it.
+If you choose speak to your GP or a doctor, go for it.
 Just make sure it’s someone who you can trust and who understands.

 Sadly, not all professionals do.
 Some mums haven’t received the support they needed – and that’s why I often suggest starting with someone close to you first.